 How do you get to Mt.
 Fuji from Tokyo?

 How you get to Mt.
 Fuji from Tokyo depends where you want to go.
 To climb Mt.
 Fuji, ride the Odakyu Line from Shinjuku to Gotemba, where you can get a bus to the 5th Station.
 If you want to visit Kawaguchiko, you can ride a Fujikyu Bus directly from either Shibuya Mark City or Tokyo Station.
 You can ride any Shinkansen Hikari or Kodama to Shizuoka; to reach Hakone, ride the Shinkansen Kodama to Odawara, then ride the Odakyu Line to Hakone-Yumoto.

 The Bottom Line

-The best place to see Mt Fuji depends on the perspective you want to enjoy, but I’m not a fan of the popular view from Hakone.
+Where is the best place to see Mt Fuji?
+Well, it depends on the perspective you want to enjoy, but I’m not a fan of the popular view from Hakone.
 On the other hand, I see the merits both of enjoying Fujisan from nearby (Kawaguchiko or Fujiyoshida) and from far away by the sea, either Shimizu city or Oshima island.
 There’s also a case to be made for the view off Fuji when you climb the mountain, though obviously you won’t be able to see anything but the mountain’s shadow in that instance.
 Need help working Mt.
-Fuji into your own post-pandemic Japan trip?
+Fuji into your own Japan trip?
 Commission a custom Japan itinerary today!